simonvonau/piTux/README.md

-# piTux
+# PiTux
-Project name:
-	-piTux

-Purpose:
-	-Educational purpose
-	-It's suposed to help me to understand how conceive/design a well done program in C.

-Description:
-	-A little supertux/mario2D remake which aims to be loaded on a raspberry.
+A little supertux/mario2D remake which aims to be loaded on a raspberry.
-	-It's made in C with code:Blocks and the SDL2 librairy, but without graphic accelerating because I am not sure a raspberry can do it...
+It's made in C with code:Blocks and the SDL2 librairy, but without graphic accelerating because I am not sure all raspberry will appreciate it...

-Other explanations:
-	-You will find a openOffice document (projectManagement.ods) with wished features and project progress

-Feed back:
-	-If you have any suggestion, advice or comments, please notice me at vonau.simon@hotmail.fr

-PS:
-	-Sorry for my bad english (I am french)
+## Getting Started

+Not yet available.

+### Prerequisites

+Not yet available.

+### Installing

+Not yet available.

+## Contributing

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+* **Simon Vonau** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

+See also the original supertux project at https://github.com/SuperTux/supertux/wiki where I got all my sprites.